lumixing/exomis/README.md

 ## tools
 ### emu: emulator
-a chip8 emulator using raylib
+a chip8 emulator using raylib and microui
-(future plans for debugging)
-(will rename to emu)
+(emulator functioning, ui not complete)
 ```
 odin run src -- path/to/rom.ch8
 ```